 If this isn’t a wake-up call, I don’t know what is.

 The Domestic Abuse Bill had it’s second (second) reading on April 28 2020.

 The Bill was hailed as pioneering and world leading by former Prime Minister Theresa May.
 However, the current draft Domestic Abuse Bill is neither of those things.

 It fails to ring fence funding for life saving specialist services who work with victims and it fails to include any provision around perpetrators or stalking.
 This is not just a gap, it is a massive chasm putting women and girls more at risk.

 We cannot keep doing the same thing – expecting services to run on a shoestring, tweaking definitions and laws around the margins and allowing offenders to act with impunity – and expect to have any real impact on women’s safety and the safety of their children.

 An urgent cultural and systems shift is now needed where we focus on the problem – the perpetrators.
 Clear and consistent messages and action must be taken to stop them from abusing and murdering women and children.

 There must be no safe houses for abusers.

-The register is urgently needed.
+Proactive identification, assessment and management of serial abusers and stalkers across the UK is urgently needed.
 It will save lives and money.
 Women’s lives matter.
 It’s time for change.

 Want to help and have your voice heard?